go-gitea/docs/content/doc/installation/run-as-service-in-ubuntu.en-us.md

 WantedBy=multi-user.target
 ```

-Uncomment any service need to enabled like mysql in this case in Unit section.
+Uncomment any service need to be enabled like mysql in this case in Unit section.

 Change the user(git) accordingly to yours.
 And /home/git too if your username is different than git.
 Change the PORT or remove the -p flag if default port is used.